MinnowWare/CdePkg/README.md

 (size vs. speed in different shades ) and maintainability (e.g. for debug and trace purpose).

 The code generation and optimization aspects are not completely documented by Microsoft.
-But the Microsoft compiler tend to produce machine code, that relies on the presence of C library specified functions for storage space initialization, comparision and duplication (`memset()`,`strcpy()`, `strcmp()`).
+But the Microsoft compiler tends to produce machine code, that relies on the presence of C library specified functions for storage space initialization, comparision and duplication (`memset()`,`strcpy()`, `strcmp()`).
 Additionally some still undocumented function calls are produced by  the x86-32 code generator, when dealing with 64 bit integer types (`long long`), that came into the C language standard in 1999.

 ## Introduction
 **CdePkg**, C Development Environment Package, introduces the use of *Hosted Environment*, as specified by ANSI C,